Most periods start 12–14 days after ovulation, or 3–7 days after stopping progesterone pills, though individual timing can vary.

 Hormonal treatments often involve administering progesterone for various reasons—such as regulating cycles or treating endometriosis.
 When taking supplemental progesterone, many women wonder: “How long after progesterone does a period start?”
 The answer depends on the type of treatment and individual response.

-For instance, if taking oral progesterone pills for 10 days during the luteal phase of the cycle, menstruation typically begins within three to seven days after stopping the medication.
+For instance, if taking oral progesterone pills for ten days during the luteal phase of the cycle, menstruation typically begins within three to seven days after stopping the medication.
 This timeframe allows the body to respond to decreased hormone levels effectively.
 However, some women might find their periods delayed or altered due to these treatments.

 In certain cases where doctors prescribe hormonal treatments as part of fertility strategies, understanding the timing becomes even more crucial.
 It’s essential to track any changes meticulously during these cycles for better insight into one’s reproductive health.